kstange/wow_build/README.md

 ## Other Notes

-The symlinks point to my own game paths through WSL, but they obviously could point anywhere. `.gitmodules` points to the repos that I maintain, plus one for the packager.
+The symlinks point to my own game paths through WSL, but they obviously could point anywhere. `.gitmodules` points to the packager so it's easy to find when setting up the repo.

 This could arguably be used by anyone for any WoW development where packager is involved, but your mileage may vary.